-Hurricane Sandy's images haunt Folsom coupleBy: Laura Newell, Features Editor
+Hurricane Sandy's images haunt Folsom coupleBy: Laura Newell, Of the Telegraph

 James Early and his wife Ann went to visit family in New York during the storm of Hurricane Sandy and said the images and sadness they returned home with will stay with them forever.